yusufessam22/dsml-portfolio/index.md

 ### 🧠 Methods & Models

-- A combination of classical and neural models were explored:
+- A combination of gradient boosting and neural network models were explored:
-    - **Tree-based models (best performance):**
+    - **Gradient boosting models (best performance):**
       - XGBoost, LightGBM, CatBoost
       - Chosen for their robustness to sparse and small datasets
     - **Neural networks:**